Sombrero64/pyData/README.md

 ```

 #### Loading Existing File to List
-Okey, so what happens if you make a change to variable, and want to roll back?
+Okay, so what happens if you make a change to variable, and want to roll back?
 Don't worry!
 ```py
 Movies[2] = "Ready Player Two"